MollyZhang/MollyZhang.github.io_offline/_posts/2017-4-18-how-to-run-jupyter-notebook-from-a-server.md

 <div class="imgcap">
     <img src="{{ page.error_message }}" >
 </div>

+Possible explanations:
-That's because jupyter notebook need to write to this file ~/.ipython/profile_default/history.sqlite, but it didn't have write access.
-Giving all users write access solved this issue. (temporily?)
+1. Jupyter notebook need to write to this file ~/.ipython/profile_default/history.sqlite, but it didn't have write access.
+Giving user write access might solve this issue.
+2. If 1 doesn't work, try delete the .ipython folder all together and re-run the notebook, this solved the issue for me (as of 4-24-2017)